Can Humans Eat Grass In a Survival Situation?

 How Long Could We Survive on Grass?

-It’s generally accepted that, provided you’ve got an ample supply of fresh water, you can survive without any food at all for up to 48 days.
-Throw a few handfuls of ground-up grass seeds into that water every day and you could keep going twice as long, depending on the species.
+It’s generally accepted that you can survive without food for up to 48 days if you’ve got an ample supply of fresh water.
+Throw a few handfuls of ground-up grass seeds into that water daily, and you could keep going twice as long, depending on the species.

 How To Identify Nutritional Grasses

-Very few grasses are toxic unless they’ve been sprayed with pesticides and herbicides, so you’re unlikely to keel over and die after chewing on a seed.
+Few grasses are toxic unless sprayed with pesticides and herbicides, so you’re unlikely to keel over and die after chewing on a seed.
 To be on the safe side, always try a little of any wild plant at a time and take any unpleasant flavor or reaction as a warning sign.

 This handy little rhyme helps to differentiate between different types of edible grasses: